quasipedia/swaggery/README.md

 The project currently support swagger specifications 1.2, migration to version 2.0 is underway.

-At present, serving the **application via uWSGI is a requirement** as this is presently the only WSGI server to provide support for the `yeld from` syntax.
+Serving the application via uWSGI is a **temporary requirement** as this is presently the only WSGI server to provide support for the `yeld from` syntax.

 As soon as [native support for `asyncio` will become stable]